RossWhitehead/AWS-notes/Storage.md

 * In special cases, Amazon EBS Multi-Attach can turn EBS into multi-instance storage, like EFS.
 * Either General Purpose SSD (for general use) or Provisioned IOPS SSD, for mission-critical workloads.

+### EBS Snapshots

+* Snapshots are incremental backups to S3.
+* Amazon Data Lifecycle Manager can be used to manage snapshots.